TiPToP: A Modular Open-Vocabulary Robot Manipulation System That Plans

 \textbf{Table Detection.} We apply RANSAC~\citep{fischler1981random} to the scene point cloud $\mathbf{p}^{\text{world}}$ to fit the dominant planar surface, which we assume to be the table.
 This assumption could be relaxed by detecting multiple support surfaces (e.g., tables, floors, cabinets) via semantic segmentation or multi-plane fitting.

-\textbf{Per-Object Mesh Reconstruction.} We use the segmentation mask of each detected object to extract the corresponding points from $\mathbf{p}^{\text{world}}$, project them downward along the $z$-axis to the object's lowest observed point, and compute the convex hull to form a watertight mesh.
+\textbf{Per-Object Mesh Reconstruction.} We support two modes for reconstructing a watertight mesh for each object.
+The default \emph{convex-hull} mode uses the segmentation mask of each detected object to extract the corresponding points from $\mathbf{p}^{\text{world}}$, projects them downward along the $z$-axis to the object's lowest observed point, and computes the convex hull.
 We project to each object's own lowest point rather than to the table, as objects may rest on each other.
-Since we observe from a single viewpoint, the convex hull typically over-approximates object geometry, which is preferable for collision checking.
+The \emph{shape-completion} mode instead feeds the RGB image $I^{\text{left}}_0$, predicted depth $D$, intrinsics $K$, and per-object segmentation masks from SAM-2 to RecGen~\citep{zadaianchuk2026recgen}, a foundation model that generates a full mesh and 6-DoF pose for each masked object (Figure~\ref{fig:recgen}).

+\textbf{Design Decision: Mesh Reconstruction.} We use the convex hull as the default because it is extremely cheap to compute and typically over-approximates the object, providing conservative geometry for collision checking.
+Although it strongly over-approximates concave objects such as bananas, we find it sufficient for the majority of tasks we evaluate.
+The shape-completion mode provides higher-fidelity meshes for complex objects at substantially greater compute cost.
+RecGen requires $\approx 10\,\mathrm{s}$ per object on an RTX 3090, though this trivially parallelizes over GPUs.

 \textbf{Grasp-to-Object Assignment.} Each grasp predicted by M2T2 is assigned to the nearest object by querying its contact point against a KDTree~\citep{bentley1975multidimensional} built from all object point clouds.
 Grasps whose nearest object point exceeds a distance threshold are discarded, as these typically arise from point cloud noise or partial observability.